 This may, of course, explain the giving of the name, but not why the Britons don’t appear to have used it.
 (It may also not be a British name per se, but a British version of a Latin name).
 However, there could be other reasons behind the name being used, which I’ll explore in the coming blogs, starting with Artúr (Arturius) mac Áedán of Dál Riata (Argyle, Scotland).
 Born ca 570.

-(There is a Post Script to all these blogs about the pronunciation of the name Arthur, but it’s word reading it first.
+(There is a Post Script to all these blogs about the pronunciation of the name Arthur, but it’s worth reading it first.
 Click HERE).

 Thanks for reading, and I look forward to your thoughts, comments and corrections,